psegre/fphd/fpga/practicum/2_gates/README.md

 and directory, the top-level RTL module and the target FPGA device.

-According to our initial coding conventions for the moment our basic projects only contain one single Verilog file `ModuleName.v` and one XDC file `ModuleName.xdc`.
+According to our initial coding conventions for the moment our basic projects only contain one single VHDL file `ModuleName.v` and one XDC file `ModuleName.xdc`.
 Therefore a single `topModuleName` Tcl variable is enough to specify `$topModuleName.v` and `$topModuleName.xdc` input files and to have a more portable flow.